Thursday, 26 November 2015

 Connery was also adamant that Bond's age should be addressed.
 This 007 is initially positioned as anachronistic, failing a grandiose Central American war game thanks to his latent chivalry / sexism.
-Despite having a decade and change on his Diamonds Are Forever turn, Connery looks far sharper.
+Despite having a decade and change on his Diamonds Are Forever turn, Connery looks far sharper here.
 He's tanned and trim, shorn of the boozy affectation that crept into his later secret agent performances.
-Sean Connery instantly confers quality to the production.
-He's still cool as fuck, still able to effortlessly convey an almost bottomless sense of belligerence.
-So even though Never Say Never Again is both overlong and, one shark sequence aside, lacking the mad bastard stunts that power John Glen's James Bond films, Connery's mere presence reminds us of a time when these films were legitimate, credible thrillers rather than just drip-fed cartoons.
-Irvin Kershner's handsome take never really comes close to eclipsing the strange, alien cruelty of Terence Young's, but it is, at least, an interesting remix.
+Sean Connery instantly confers quality to the production - he's still cool as fuck, still able to effortlessly convey an almost bottomless sense of belligerence.
+So even though Never Say Never Again is both overlong and, one shark sequence aside, lacking the mad bastard stunts that power John Glen's better James Bond entries, Connery's mere presence reminds us of a time when these films were legitimate, credible, thrillers rather than just drip-fed cartoons.
+Irvin Kershner's handsome take never really comes close to eclipsing the strange, alien cruelty of Terence Young's pass at the material, but it is, at least, an interesting remix.

 Thursday, 5 November 2015